SAP Web Intelligence is a tool for analyzing your organization's business information

 Proper Universe Design requires advanced data modeling skills coupled with deep business knowledge of a particular clients business processes.

 In order to achieve a high level of user acceptance, it is necessary to design dashboards that truly help them do their jobs.
 Keeping it simple is a good design paradigm, while it may be necessary in some areas for some level of complexity.

 Training.
 Then more training.
 Ensure the data the system is producing is both useful and meets the user requirements - but no more.
 Change is hard and takes time.
 But it can be done.

 It is unlikely that the requirements your users have today will be the same as they have tomorrow.
 The business will change, the environment will change, the people will change.
-The technology will also change as will user expectations.
-Webi reports should support the user in whatever job they're doing.
+The BI Platform product suite and its related technology capabilities will also change as will user expectations.
+As an information design tool, SAP BO Webi reports should support the user in whatever job they're doing.
 Once you're live with your first Webi report project, you will probably have a whole list of parked requirements.

 It is time then, to prioritize the next batch of requirements.
 You become a digitally driven company by continuously learning and improving your use of the tools, like Webi.